datablast-analytics/blast-docs/docs/examples/sql/bigquery.md

 GROUP BY 1,2,3
 ;
 ```
+---

-This is created from a `.yml` file.
+This is a task created from a `.yml` file.
 This task will look for a SQL script named `totals.sql` in the project.
 You can speficy full path of where your script is located but it is advised to keep the scripts and task generator `.yml` file together under a folder to keep project organized.

 ```yaml
 name: gcp.totals